extremexp-HORIZON/extremexp-experimentation-engine/README.md

 - `GET /exp/experiment/resume/<experiment_id>` - Resume an experiment
 - `GET /exp/experiment/status/<experiment_id>` - Get experiment status

+For more information see [here](https://extremexp-horizon.github.io/extremexp-experimentation-engine/expengine_service/)

 ### Deployment Options

 #### Option 1: Using Docker Compose (Recommended)

 1. **Configure the service:**
    - Ensure your `eexp_config.py` is properly configured
+   - **Important:** Set `WORKSPACE_ROOT` in your `eexp_config.py` to specify the base directory for experiment files and resources when running as a service
    - Update `docker-compose.yaml` if needed to adjust ports or volumes

 2. **Start the service:**